Partly cloudy and milder today and Friday/ Big storm Saturday and Sunday/ Clearing out on a chilly Monday, and mostly sunny Tuesday

 (If you purchase tickets or rentals through these links, you are helping snowforecast.com stay in business, please email us and let us know if you do.)

-7 day to 2 week+ forecast (since 1998) - 23 April to 03 May, 2014 - Another low pressure system moves in next Wednesday through Friday (4 days or so between storms) with potential snowfall, and potentially significant for any area as it may track south also.
-We may see this followed by high pressure ridging aloft next Saturday and for a few+ days (26th on).
+7 day to 2 week+ forecast (since 1998) - 30 April to 10 May, 2014 - High pressure ridging aloft may hold for most of next week, with much warmer spring-like temperatures and less wind under mostly sunny skies.
+We will have to watch for a potential storm late next week.
 Winter is not over yet for the Colorado high country, but it seems to be tapering off, in general.
 CM

 Longer Range Outlook

 As of now, April 2014, we are continuing to be affected by an ENSO-Neutral, or La Nada Sea Surface Temperature pattern across the Equatorial Eastern Pacific (SSTs near to slightly below average).